-How to reclaim VAT paid in another EU country if you’re registered for VAT in the UK.
+How to reclaim VAT you've paid in an EU country if you’re registered for VAT in the UK.

-You may have to pay VAT on goods and services bought for your business in another European Union (EU) country.
-If you’re registered for VAT in the UK you can use the VAT refund scheme to reclaim the VAT paid in the EU country you’re claiming from if:
+You may have to pay VAT on goods and services bought for your business in an EU country.
+If you’re registered for VAT in the UK you can use the VAT refund scheme to reclaim the VAT you’ve paid in the EU country you’re claiming from if:

-- you don’t have a place of business or other residence there
+- you do not have a place of business or other residence there

-- you don’t make any supplies there, unless
+- you do not make any supplies there, unless:

 - they’re transport services for the international carriage of goods